software-mansion/react-native-screens/FabricExample/README.md

 ### Android

+To run this application on android you need to have Java 11 active on your computer.
+You can check what version you are using by running `javac --version`.
+You can change it by changing `JAVA_HOME` environment variable or in Android Studio settings.

-To run this application on android simply run `yarn android` or run application from Android Studio.
+Then you can run this application by `yarn android` or from Android Studio.

 ### iOS